 A: The actual milk price is the simple average of the daily settlement prices of the CME Group Class III milk futures contract for the month during the actual price measurement period.
-The actual price measurement period is the last three trading days prior to contract expiration.
+The actual price measurement period is the last three trading days prior to the last trading day for the futures contract.
 (See the Commodity Exchange Endorsement for more information.)